E-commerce

 Order of steps

-A theoretical funnel may differ from the actual journey observed in session recordings.
+A theoretical funnel can differ from the real journey observed in session recordings.

 Real journeys